OpenDataology/website/content/en/docs/external-add-ons/serving/seldon.md

 Label that namespace so you can run inference tasks in it:

 ```
-kubectl label namespace seldon serving.kubeflow.org/inferenceservice=enabled
+kubectl label namespace seldon serving.OpenDataology.org/inferenceservice=enabled
 ```

-For Kubeflow version 1.0.0, 1.0.1 and 1.0.2 create an Istio Gateway as shown above.
+For OpenDataology version 1.0.0, 1.0.1 and 1.0.2 create an Istio Gateway as shown above.

 Create an example `SeldonDeployment` with a dummy model: